JujuAdams/Vinyl/docs/5.0/Terminology.md

 ## Label

 Labels are how Vinyl handles groups of assets (and patterns) of similar types.
 An asset can be assigned to zero, one, or many labels.
-When properties on that label are adjusted - such as gain or pitch - those properties are applied to each asset, and further those properties are applied to each Vinyl instance assigned to the label.
+When properties on that label are adjusted - such as gain or pitch - those properties are applied to each asset, and further those properties are applied to each voice assigned to the label.
 This means that changing e.g. the gain value on a label called `ambience` to be lower will diminish the volume of all assets assigned to that label.

 You can stop all audio that's assigned to a label by using [`VinylStop()`](Basics).
-You can also fade out labels, set gain and pitch targets for labels etc. Labels can be interacted with in much the same way as Vinyl instances.
+You can also fade out labels, set gain and pitch targets for labels etc. Labels can be interacted with in much the same way as voices.

-Labels can have a limit set on the number of concurrent instances that can be played.
-If the limit is exceeded, old Vinyl instances that are currently playing will be faded out.
-This is especially useful for handling swapping between background music tracks.
-You can change the parameters of label limits in Vinyl's [configuration file](Configuration).

 Vinyl allows you to assign assets within the configuration file, but Vinyl can also hook into GameMaker's native asset tagging system.
 Labels can be configured to be automatically assigned to any sound asset that has a specific tag.